Missing man found ‘safe and well’

-Police have thanked the public for their assistance after Mark Corry was located.
+Police have praised the public for their help in locating missing man, Geoffrey Montgomery (62).

-Commenting on the PSNI Newtownabbey Facebook page, a police spokesperson said: “Mark Corry from the Carrickfergus area has been found safe and well.
+A police spokesperson said: “Missing man Geoffrey Montgomery has been found safe and well.
+Police would like to thank the public for their assistance.”

-“Thank you to everyone who shared our post across Mid and East Antrim, Antrim and Newtownabbey and in some cases even further afield.
+Police have praised the public for their help in locating missing man, Geoffrey Montgomery (62).

 Almost Done!